johnrsibert/JonzPandemic/index.md

 **Wonkish:** The distribution of observed CFRs is skewed to the right, making it difficult to calculate an unambiguous central tendency.
 The median of the distribution lies to the right of the mode (or peak).
-A less misleading measure of the likelihood of death is to look a the percentiles of the distribution.
+A less misleading measure of the likelihood of death is to look at the percentiles of the distribution.
 The vertical line labeled "97.5%" indicates the value of the case fatality ratio that is greater than 97.5% of all of the point estimates.
 If the CFR distribution were symmetrical,